jivygroup/terraform-aws-vpc-peering/README.md

 This will only require defining the requester.
 The accpeter will need to accept and configure the required security posture on the other end.

+In order to successfully set peering options for the reuqester VPC, the peering connection must be accepted.
+This requires either:
+- The requester and accepter to be in the same account
+- A privder with permissions in each account to accept at time of apply
+- The accepter to be an accept resouce managed by a third party cloud provider, ex.
+CloudAMQP.

 ## Contributing

 Please feel free to fork this repo and create a PR.